 Alex is, at least, honest about what he wants, to the extent he understands it.

-Having delved into Linnea’s romantic past, Alex challenges her lack of intimacy with anyone.
+anyone.
 She resists, saying, “No one is anyone’s.”
 Later, taunted by dominatrix Klee, Linnea asserts, “I am not yours.
 I am no one’s.”
 Klee responds, “So sad.
 We all belong to someone…”

 We see Alex’s desire to ‘possess’ Linnea, to make her love him, while this can never be true until she wishes it to be so, until she recognizes an emotional connection to him.